Rachnerd/angular2/README.md

 Add RestService to the providers: [] of PeopleListComponent and look at the red errors of death in the console.
 ```

-The injector complains because it has no string to pass to the url dependency of RestService.
+Just like any other dependency so far, the url string dependency has to be provided
-The url string has to be provided.
+somewhere to the injector.

 ```javscript
 //providing a String dependency